bsotoudeh/News-Feed/README.md

 # Getting Started

--Duplicate the .sample.env file in the project's root directory and change its name to .env.
+-Duplicate the `.sample.env` file in the project's root directory and change its name to `.env.`

 -Ensure to generate unique API keys for the New York Times, News API, and Guardian News.

--Paste each API key into its designated location
+-Paste each API key into its designated location in the .env file.

+### `Docker Setup:`

 -docker build -t news-image:1.0 .